 When the wall-mounted button works but the remote does not, you probably need to either reprogram the remote or replace the battery.
 The best way to go about reprogramming the remote is to check the manual for instructions.
-If you don't have a manual, you can probably find on the manufacturer's Web site (see Where To Find Garage Door Opener Instructions for links and suggestions).
+If you don't have a manual, you can probably find on the manufacturer's Web site.

 Most basic garage door openers require just a few simple steps to program.
 Typically, you hold down the open button on the remote while pressing and releasing the programming button, then release the open button when the garage door opener light comes on.
 If you have a HomeLink garage door opener, here are programming instructions.

 If these steps aren't working, or if you would just rather let a pro tackle the job, see How To Find the Best Garage Door Installers and Repairmen for suggestions.

 There are some problems with garage door remotes that seem to defy solutions.
 Sometimes people discover that their garage door will open on its own.
 You might be sitting in the living room, or away at work, and the door suddenly opens.
 The reason for some of these strange occurrences may surprise you.

 It seems that the government (at any level) can use the same radio frequencies as garage door remotes for emergency purposes.
 In the process of using that frequency in an area, garage door openers nearby can be inadvertently opened at will.